tc39/proposal-smart-pipelines/readme.md

 <tr>
 <th>

-Pipe function
+Pipe functions

 <td>

-A new type of function, the pipe function `->` …, would act as if it were `$ => $ |> …`, where `$` is a hygienically unique variable.
-A pipe function would also not need a parameter list (whether it could optionally take one is up for debate—see also [Brian Terlson’s proposal for headless arrows][ECMAScript headless-arrow proposal]).
+A new type of function, the pipe function `->` …, would act as if it were `$ =>
+$ |> …`, where `$` is a hygienically unique variable.
+A pipe function does not take a parameter list; it is essentially a unary operator on an expression.
+(Whether it could optionally take a parameter list is up for debate.
+It would be confusing if skinny arrows were allowed to include or omit parameters while fat arrows still always required parameters.
+See also [Brian Terlson’s proposal for headless fat-arrow functions][ECMAScript headless-arrow proposal]).

 A pipe function would bind its first argument to the topic reference within its body.
 It would also parse its body using the same smart body syntax that the